twiceTheProgrammer/MyDesk/README.md

 # MyDesk
-This project is a personal productivity suite consisting of Desktop Apps.
+This project is a personal productivity suite consisting of Windows Desktop Apps.
+Also just to remind myself of the good old win32 gui programming.
 ### Calculator Demo
 ![Calculator](calculator.png)